 For starters, the spine of their Standard Landscape Photo Book measures just 1/2″ shorter than the old standard size from MyPublisher we used to order, meaning it stacks really naturally on top of our existing collection (it’s the one with the yellow spine below).
 It’s about an inch and a half less wide too, but you can’t usually tell that when they’re stored flat like this (or leaned vertically now that I think about it) since that’s in the back anyway.
 I know this seems like a weird thing to obsess over, but part of the fun of making these books has been watching the stack grow.
 So we’re glad to have found something that allows us to keep building on the same pile.

 The final price of my Blurb book ended up being around $43, which is about $5 less than what I typically spent for our MyPublisher albums, but I did use 15 fewer pages this year so it’s admittedly not a perfect apples-to-apples comparison.
-A lot of our cost for MyPublisher was paying for extra pages (we always used their max of 99 pages, which one year could’ve cost me nearly $130, so I always waited to order our album until their “Free Extra Pages” promotion came around, saving me about $80).
+A lot of our cost for MyPublisher was paying for extra pages.
+We always used their max of 99 pages, which one year could’ve cost me nearly $130, so I always waited to order our album until their “Free Extra Pages” promotion came around, saving me about $80.
 Blurb’s discount codes didn’t seem to be quite as generous (I got one by email that saved me 30%) but their base pricing was much cheaper.
 Without discounts, I would have spent LESS THAN HALF of what MyPublisher would’ve charged (around $60 versus $130).

 Layout & Software

 Like MyPublisher, Blurb allows you to download free software to lay out your book offline.
 Theirs is called BookWright and it had fewer bells and whistles, but also performed much faster (it used to take me FOREVER to upload all of my pictures into the MyPublisher software).
-It was pretty slim on preset photo layouts, but you can save your own custom templates easily to solve that.
+It was pretty slim on preset photo layouts, but you can save your own custom templates to easily solve that.
 It also wasn’t quite as easy to swap photos around and I didn’t discover until AFTER I ordered our book that you can turn on the “trim area” guides (the purple border below pops up to help you prevent any text or faces from getting trimmed off).
 So some of my pages ended up being a little more closely cropped than I would’ve liked, but now that I know how to activate that feature it won’t happen again.

 Again, I’m no printing aficionado, but I found no discernable difference between Blurb and MyPublisher’s final product.
 In fact, I like how Blurb’s spine was a little sharper than MyPublisher’s – although maybe that’s the difference of it being 15 pages shorter.